Operations & Deployment

 Pros:

-• App Platform excels at push-to-deploy with zero-config scaling/health checks.
+• App Platform excels at push-to-deploy with scaling and health checks.

 • Good logging (through add-ons) and monitoring.